 Summary of the most important details for teaching staff mobilities:

 - In order to complete a teaching stay abroad, a teacher mobility agreement in the form of an Erasmus+ Bilateral Agreement is required.
-The current partnership institutions can be found on the FH website.

 - Details of the individual mobilities must be organised by the mobile staff themselves after initial contact by the International Office (travel, content and procedure of the mobility at the partner institution).

 - The teaching stay must be integrated into the semester or study programme of the partner university and take place during the semester periods.
 Erasmus+ supports the travel and subsistence costs.

 - Since FH Salzburg would like to motivate its employees to teach at international partner universities, mobility can take the form of a business trip (to be noted in the business trip application and confirmed with the Head of Department).

 Summary of the most important details for training staff mobilities: